ACHILLES TENDON RUPTURE

 If the Achilles tendon ruptures, you may hear a pop, followed by a sharp pain in the back of the ankle and lower leg that will likely affect the ability to walk properly.
-Some patients experiencing an achilles tendon rupture may assume they have only suffered a painful sprain.
+Some patients experiencing an Achilles tendon rupture may assume they have only suffered a painful sprain or tendon tear.
 Surgeons often need to perform surgery to repair the rupture.
 For many patients however, nonsurgical treatment can work just as well.

 Symptoms of an Achilles Tendon Rupture